samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 <br>

 While the description are separate from yt, the mental model behind the data selection, transformation, and logic remain connected to yt.
 We change how users can access those operations, but not how yt handles the data it receives.
-In this way, users are learning how yt thinks and understands data input, while using description and their domain knowledge to reasoon with the data and the returned output.
+In this way, users are learning how yt thinks and understands data input, while using their domain knowledge to reason with the data and the returned output.

 <br>
 </div>

-**By providing an additional layer between the user and the imperative code, the goal of the analysis schema is not to further separate the user from the software, but to bring them closer to together by improving the communication and shared work between human and machine.**
+**By providing an additional layer between the user and the imperative code, the goal of the Analysis Schema is not to further separate the user from the software, but to bring them closer to together by improving the communication and shared work between human and machine.**

 ---